 After a manager was disrespectful to her and co-workers at a meeting, she decided enough was enough and got involved more actively in her union to ensure that workers at Aberdeen were treated with common decency.
 She became a steward and soon after, chief steward, injecting a new energy and optimism into the membership who were being intimidated and put down by management.
 She led the fight for a fair contract in her facility and when the call to the SEIU International Convention came, which had a focus on getting more young members involved in their union, she decided to run for delegate.
 After being elected as a delegate, she attended both the regular and the Millennial sessions and came back even more energized to tackle the challenges faced by HCMI members.

 Bryant was heavily involved in the Right to Work fight in November and December 2012, acting as a spokesperson for her union and doing interviews with local and national media including CNN.
 She graduated from the Wayne State University’s Labor Studies Program.
 Bryant also serves on the SEIU International Millennial Advisory Committee and is a trustee for the SEIU Michigan State Council.
 She has also received her certificate in Computerized Accounting from Wayne County Community College.
-Active in her community, Bryant participates in many community programs and campaigns.
+Active in her community, Bryant participates in many community programs and campaigns, including being elected as a precinct delegate.
 As the youngest Secretary-Treasurer in our local’s history, Bryant will continue to bring her passion, dedication and commitment to fighting for all workers and rebuilding our struggling communities to the forefront of our union’s work.